Genealogy Department Hours:

 The Library supports and promotes the Dale County Genealogical and Historical Society so that individuals may research their roots and become aware of the historical significance of this area.
 The society meets the first Monday of each month at 6:00 p.m. in the Alice Doughtie West Wing of the Library.

-We invite you to join the Dale County Genealogical/Historical Society and receive our quarterly newsletter.
+We invite you to join the Dale County Genealogical/Historical Society.
 Annual membership dues are $10 for an individual or $15 for a couple.
 You may pay at the monthly meeting or mail dues to the following address:

 Treasurer: Olivia Burden, DCGHS